donkirkby/djsquash/README.md

 Run the test suite to show that the squashed migration works properly.
 If you can, test against something other than SQLite, because it doesn't catch some foreign key problems.
+Running in verbose mode will list all the migrations as they run.
 Back up the development or production database and run `migrate` to see that the unlinking and relinking of the apps doesn't break anything.

 Take a nap.